Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/16_chapter-13.md

 ![1_chest_name.png](https://github.com/Zefk/Solarus-ARPG-Game-Development-Book_2/raw/master/Lesson_images/Chapter_13_images/9_switch/1_chest_name.png)

-The first thing that needs to be done is that the chest needs a save value because we will be using this to see if the chest has been opened.
+The first thing that needs to be carried out is that the chest needs a save value because we will be using this to see if the chest has been opened.
 I used the save value name `Map_4_gem_treasure`.

 ```lua
   if game:get_value("Map_4_gem_treasure") then